ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 If the request is successful in causing the AS to issue access tokens and
-release subject information, the response could look like this example:
+release subject information, the response could look like the following non-normative example:

 ~~~ json
 NOTE: '\' line wrapping per RFC 8792